Mapping History

 - Double check that you’ve created the file correctly by opening the .csv file you created (in Excel or Google sheets).
 Once the file is open, you can delete all the data you don’t need, keeping only the coordinates and dates for your chosen voyage.

 - After finding a map to work with in Open Maps Online, navigate to David Rumsey Map Collection and copy-and-paste the title of the map you’ve selected into the search box.
-You’ll be able to see the full title of your chosen map if you click the Document button at the far right of the menu directly above the map.
+You should see it appear in search results.

 - Visit storymaps.arcgis.com and log in using your username and password for ArcGIS.

 - Click the pencil icon in the map section of your StoryMap.
-When the new map menu opens, click the box under Select basemap and select Browse more maps.
+When the new map menu opens, click the box under Select basemap on the far left, and select Browse more maps.
 This should bring you to a page with your saved content, where you can select your saved georeferenced historical map.

-- Once you’re finished with your StoryMap, you’ll need to Publish it so that it can be embedded in your post.
-Be sure to select Public from the dropdown menu, but you can deselct “Allow duplication” and “Show in Web Search Results.”
+- Once you’re finished with your StoryMap, you’ll need to click Publish so that it can be embedded in your post.
+Be sure to select Public from the menu page that appears when you click Publish, but you can deselect “Allow duplication” and “Show in Web Search Results.”

-- Once your StoryMap is published, open up your StoryMap to view it, and click the three dots in the topbat menu at the far right.
+- Once your StoryMap is published, open it to view it in action.
+Check that you like your slides and that your points have mapped accurately.
+Finally, click the three dots in the topbar menu at the far right.
 Select Embed this story and then copy the code that appears.

-- Create a Markdown file according to our course protocols (fork or open the spring-2026 repository in your personal account, locate the _posts folder, and create or upload a file named YYY-MM-DD-Your Title.md.)
+- Create a Markdown file according to our course protocols (create a new branch in the spring-2026 repository named lastname-dt4, locate the _posts folder, and create or upload a file named YYYY-MM-DD-Your Title.md.)
 Note: Do not name your file Digital Tools 4.
 We can’t have multiple files merged with the same filename.
 They’ll overwrite one another once I merge your post into the course repo.
 Think of something more creative!

-- What boyage of exploration did you choose and why?
+- What voyage of exploration did you choose and why?

 - How does your historical map reflect the scope of geographic knowledge, navigational skill, and cartographic expertise at the time of your chosen voyage?

-- In your opinion, have digital tools for map-making and geocoding, captured in Geographic Information Systems, transformed the way we understand visualize and understand human interaction with the physical world in the same ways as ‘tracks on the ocean’ as described by Sara Caputo?
+- In your opinion, have digital tools for map-making and geocoding, captured in Geographic Information Systems, transformed the way we visualize and understand human interaction with the physical world in the same ways as the ‘tracks on the ocean’ described by Sara Caputo?

 - Decide where you’d like your StoryMap to appear in your post, and then paste the embed code you copied from ArcGIS online, making sure to wrap the code in